 A crowd-pleasing breakfast on the brunch + lunch menu at Pepe's Chophouse + Seafood | Photo: Pepe's Chophouse + Seafood

 Pub style brunch is served up every Sunday at The Backyard where breakfast tacos and a rotating variety of eggs bennies are on the menu.
 Protip: the pulled pork bennies are a local favourite!

 - The Locavore

 Squamish's Sunday brunch hotspot includes plenty of outdoor seating, a cheery, bright indoor space and favourite menu items including three varieties of eggs benedict, a weekly feature frittata and more.
 Did we mention they serve mimosa flights?

 Photo: Breakfast tacos at The Backyard | Photo: The Backyard

 Eggs Benedict three different ways at The Locavore | Photo: The Locavore

 Ease through your afternoon on a sightseeing trip along the Sea to Sky Highway.
 Start at Porteau Cove Provincial Park where you can stroll along the sandy beach beside Howe Sound.
 Keep your eyes peeled for wildlife, a pod of orca whales was last sighted here on March 17, 2019.

 Your next stop is the Britannia Mine Museum for a history lesson and sightseeing experience all in one.
 On your museum tour, ride the train underground and visit the iconic cliff-hugging mill for which Britannia is known.
-Other points of interest along your driving include Shannon Falls, the Stawamus Chief, the Sea to Sky Gondola and more.
-View the full list of viewpoints here.
+Other points of interest include Shannon Falls, the Stawamus Chief, Porteau Cove and more.

 Catching sunset at Porteau Cove | Photo: Sea to Sky Parks